jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ### Accessing the Digital Ocean Kubernetes cluster

-Digital Ocean Kubernetes clusters are typically managed from a local machine or sometimes from a remote management server.
+The Digital Ocean Kubernetes cluster will be managed from `digital-ocean-droplet`.

-Two binaries need to be installed to interact with the cluster:
+Two binaries need to be installed on `digital-ocean-droplet` to interact with the cluster:
-* doctl
+* `doctl`
-* kubectl
+* `kubectl`

 #### doctl - Digital Ocean Command Line Interface